johnnyhowey/connectivity-api-demo/README.md

 # Connectivity API Demo (React + Node.js)

-This is a simple web application to demonstrate a React frontend UI communicating with a Node.js backend REST API.
+This is a demo application built in React and Node.js to demostrate how to interact with 3rd party applications using Connecivity API

 ## Project Structure